Get to know Specially Gifted

 Hey everyone, my name is Parker Burgess.
 I am a graduate of Harding University with a BBA in Global Economic Development (International Business).
 I have a background in the healthcare industry, in the outdoor recreation industry, and in small business development.
 I am a former small business owner, and a former personal caretaker for individuals with Dementia.
 My current position is with NHC Place at the Trace in Nashville, TN, directing the financial department for Skilled Nursing, Assisted Living, and Memory Care units as their Business Office Manager.

 I became connected with SGF through our Co-Founder Macey Price and was immediately struck with the desire to learn as much about the people and the mission as I possibly could.
 I am incredibly honored to now be joining the amazing team at Specially Gifted Foundation as Treasurer.
 I look forward to being able to put my experience and abilities to use as we try to further the SGF mission.

 My name is Andrew Lanham and I am married to one of the beautiful co-founders, Breann.
 I attended Walton High School and am a graduate of The University of Georgia (Go Dawgs!) with a BBA in Risk Management & Insurance.

-Currently, I work for AmWINS Brokerage of Georgia as a Property AVP and serve as Treasurer for the Specially Gifted Foundation (SGF).
+Currently, I work for AmWINS Brokerage of Georgia as a Property AVP and serve as a Board Member for the Specially Gifted Foundation (SGF).